G00364778/rsa/README.md

 # Python RSA implementation

+## Disclaimer

+The RSA key samples in this repository are compromised.
+Do not use these in you applications, please generate new ones.

 ## Files

 This repository contains two RSA style encryption/decription implementations using puthon and standard puthon libraries.